hashkat/hashkat/docs/tutorial02.md

     false
 ```

-Input *true* for a preferential model simulation, input *false* otherwise.
+Input *true* into *use_barabsi* for a preferential model simulation, input *false* otherwise.
 Will be discussed in greater detail later.

 ```python
   use_random_time_increment:
     true
 ```

-Input *true* to have time increase by random values modelled by the KMC loop, or input *false* to have the simulation move by constant increments of time.
-CHoosing either option will not have a major impact on your results.
+Input *true* for *use_random_time_increment* to have time increase by random values modelled by the KMC loop, or input *false* to have the simulation move by constant increments of time.
+Choosing either option will not have a major impact on your results.

 ```python
   use_followback:
     true
 ```

-Inputting *true* will allow entities to follow other entities that follow them, while inputting *false* will prevent this from happening.
+Inputting *true* into *use_followback* will allow entities to follow other entities that follow them, while inputting *false* will prevent this from happening.

 ```python
   follow_model: # See notes above